 It must be noted that this process is where the cook needs to put in a bit of effort, with constant mixing and adding the hot broth, never letting the risotto reach boiling temperatures.

 Carnaroli rice is another alternative to arborio, and has the added advantage of being harder to overcook.
-Indeed, overcooked risotto tends to be pasty rather than creamy, which is a definite no-no.
+Indeed, overcooked risotto tends to be pasty rather than creamy, which is a definite no-no. Discover our oven baked chicken and rice recipe.

 The white wine